-- Nausea, digestive problems and an enhanced sense of smell: Nausea is one of the most common pregnancy symptoms that almost all women experience.
+Nausea is one of the most common pregnancy symptoms that almost all women experience.
 The urge to throw up at odd times could lead to some discomfort during such times.
 Increased levels of the hormone progesterone and changes in abdominal structure cause digestive problems during the initial stages of pregnancy.
 You may also experience constipation or gas, either only during the early months or throughout your pregnancy.
 An enhanced sense of smell can make you feel further nauseous.
-You may retch at the smell of tea, coffee, and perfumes, commonly
+You may retch at the smell of tea, coffee, and perfumes, commonly.

-- Tender breasts and sore nipples: After a missed period, a noticeable symptom of pregnancy is tender breasts and sore nipples.
+After a missed period, a noticeable symptom of pregnancy is tender breasts and sore nipples.
 In fact, the areolas around the nipples turn darker and appear spotted.
-The tenderness in the breasts is a result of an increased amount of hormones estrogen and progesterone
+The tenderness in the breasts is a result of an increased amount of hormones estrogen and progesterone.

-- Fatigue: If you are not physically exerting yourself and yet feeling extremely tired and drained out, the stork may be well on its way.
-With the completion of implantation, your body will be focused on producing placenta, the fluid that supports and nourishes the growing fetus.
+If you are not physically exerting yourself and yet feeling extremely tired and drained out, the stork may be well on its way.
+With the completion of implantation, your body will be focused on producing the placenta, the fluid that supports and nourishes the growing fetus.
 And this will require energy.
 Nausea and vomiting deplete all the energy from your body during this time.
-Hence, you feel tired all the time
+Hence, you feel tired and fatigued all the time.

-- Mood swings: You may blame the hormones estrogen and progesterone for all the tiredness and mood swings during early pregnancy.
-You may feel irritable, angry or sad at the drop of the hat during such times.
-If you recognize these symptoms, you may as well guess that pregnancy is the reason
+You may blame the hormones estrogen and progesterone for all the tiredness and mood swings during early pregnancy.
+You may feel irritable, angry, or sad at the drop of the hat during such times.
+If you recognize these symptoms, you may as well guess that pregnancy is the reason.

-- Dizziness: After a missed period, if you feel dizzy and light-headed without any obvious reason, you may be pregnant.
+After a missed period, if you feel dizzy and light-headed without any obvious reason, you may be pregnant.
 In the initial stages of pregnancy, your blood circulation system makes a lot of effort to produce and circulate an adequate amount of blood.
-This leads to a low blood pressure resulting in light-headedness
+This leads to a low blood pressure resulting in light-headedness.

-- Frequent urination: If you are visiting the bathroom more often than the usual, especially after a missed period, you may be pregnant.
+If you are visiting the bathroom more often than usual, especially after a missed period, you may be pregnant.
 The hormone human chorionic gonadotropin (hCG) leads to increased blood flow to the pelvic region.
-Also, your uterus expands to accommodate the growing fetus putting a lot of pressure on the bladder.
-This changed physiology leads to frequent urination during pregnancy
+Also, your uterus expands to accommodate the growing fetus, putting a lot of pressure on the bladder.
+This changed physiology leads to frequent urination during pregnancy.

-- Food cravings or aversions: If you find yourself suddenly repulsed by the foods that you once adored or have bizarre food cravings, then this may also be a sign of pregnancy.
-Cravings and aversions are due to rage of hormones flooding your body during the early stages of pregnancy
+If you find yourself suddenly repulsed by the foods that you once adored or have bizarre food cravings, then this may also be a sign of pregnancy.
+Cravings and aversions are due to the rage of hormones flooding your body during the early stages of pregnancy.

 All these symptoms put together, or considered individually, should make you raise your eyebrows and question your status – pregnant or not.
 Taking the pregnancy test soon will help you ascertain the status, emphatically.
 A visit to your gynecologist will further cement this!

 Once you have confirmed the status, you will need to take care of yourself.
 This includes being cautious about your diet.
-Your first month diet should include folate-rich foods, Vitamin B6, fruits, meats, iron-rich foods, and foods rich in natural sugars.
-You may want to steer clear of foods the induce contractions, seafood, soft cheeses, and junk and packaged foods.
-To know more read: Foods To Eat And Avoid During Your First Month Of Pregnancy
+Your first month’s diet should include folate-rich foods, Vitamin B6, fruits, meats, iron-rich foods, and foods rich in natural sugars.
+You may want to steer clear of foods that induce contractions, seafood, soft cheeses, and junk and packaged foods.

-The first month of pregnancy is one of the busiest time during gestation starting with conception and then implantation.
+The first month of pregnancy is one of the busiest times during gestation, starting with conception and then implantation.
 By the end of the 1st month, there will be development in the yolk sac, amniotic sac, and umbilical cord.
 At this stage, the embryo will be about 2mm in length.
 However, you won’t any noticeable changes to your 1-month pregnant belly.